 It's no coincidence that the berries ripen just in time for the start of the cooler season when everyone's immune systems are put to the test, as they offer us exactly the support we need to keep our immune systems healthy through the seasonal transition.
-Packed with vitamin C and a potent cocktail of antioxidants (including flavanols, anthocyanins and phenolic acids), they act as a nutritional powerhouse for our immune systems -- supplying the very nutrients our bodies need to stay healthy.
-The immune-supporting activity of the berries has been demonstrated in numerous studies, where daily administration of elderberry extracts have been shown to offer excellent in-the-moment support.
+Packed with vitamin C and a potent cocktail of free radical scavengers (including flavanols, anthocyanins and phenolic acids), they act as a nutritional powerhouse for our immune systems — supplying the very nutrients our bodies need to stay healthy.
+The immune-supporting activity of the berries has been demonstrated in numerous studies, where daily administration of Elderberry extracts have been shown to offer excellent in-the-moment support.

-In addition to vitamin C and antioxidants to support a healthy inflammatory response, elderberries contain good amounts of iron, vitamin A, Vitamin B6, calcium and potassium as well as providing a hefty dose of fiber, making the them very nutritious.
+In addition to vitamin C, Elderberries contain good amounts of iron, vitamin A, Vitamin B6, calcium and potassium as well as providing a hefty dose of fiber, making them very nutritious.
 They should not be eaten raw, as they can cause gastric upset in their uncooked form, but once cooked, are nothing but delicious.
 They can be combined with other berries in crumbles, compotes and cobblers; baked into pies; or made in delicious jams and jellies.
-You can also cook them down to make elderberry syrup or ferment them into an unbelievably delicious wine.
+You can also cook them down to make Elderberry syrup or ferment them into an unbelievably delicious wine.
 They are safe for everyone in the family to consume and are especially well suited to children, who tend to love the magical inky purple shade of the juice.
-You can even impress them by adding a squeeze of lemon and instantly transforming the juice to pink -- it's a magic trick certain to inspire appreciation.
+You can even impress them by adding a squeeze of lemon and instantly transforming the juice to pink — it's a magic trick certain to inspire appreciation.